solo-marina/locally-rotated-speech/README.md

 You might need to generate your own js files to run them online as well as your own stimuli.

 All codes starting with RMS are for generating stimuli.
-You will also need The Auditory Modelling Toolbox Majdak, P., Hollomey, C., and Baumgartner, R. (2022).
+You will also need The Auditory Modelling Toolbox and trial list generation.R to prepare the stimuli!

+Reference:
+Majdak, P., Hollomey, C., and Baumgartner, R. (2022).
 "AMT 1.x: A toolbox for reproducible research in auditory modeling," Acta Acustica 6:19 https://doi.org/10.1051/aacus/2022011.